 - A violin or cello bow on a guitar or banjo.

 - Purchase or make your own E-bow.
 E-bows use feedback to electromagnetically induce the strings to vibrate.
-Its basically a pickup-amp-output-coil circuit like an electric guitar circuit but much much smaller and more controllable.
+It is basically a pickup-amp-output-coil circuit like an electric guitar circuit but much much smaller and more controllable.

 - A rotary mechanical bow (vielle à roue).
-Try using a flexible shaft dremel tool with a felt buffer wheel to bow a string.
+Try using a flexible shaft Dremel tool with a felt buffer wheel to bow a string.
 Put a wheel on a geared motor.
 You will need to add rosin.
-Another option is a battery oporated personal fan (sort of like the weed wacker concept above).
+Another option is a battery operated personal fan (sort of like the weed wacker concept above).

 - Bowing with fingers and powdered resin: Covering your hands or gloves in resin, you can pinch strings to resonate them running your finger perpendicular and parallel.
 This may also give you some extra control to incorporate into your technique